zde37/Hive/README.md

 ### Node Information

 1. Click on the "Nodes" tab to view information about connected IPFS nodes.
-2. You can ping nodes(indriectly) and view detailed node information.
+2. You can ping nodes(indirectly) and view detailed node information.

 ## API Endpoints